tzolov/vagrant-pivotalhd/README.md

 ```
 vagrant up --provider virtualbox
 ```
-Depnends on the bluprint stack either PivotalHD or Hortonworks clusters will be created.
+Depends on the blueprint stack either PivotalHD or Hortonworks clusters will be created.
 The default [`blueprint/host-mapping`](blueprints#all-services-pivotalhd30-hawq-and-springxd) will create 4 Virtual Machines.
-When the `vagrant up` command reutrns, the VMs are provisioned, the Ambari Server is installed and the cluster deployment is in progrees.
+When the `vagrant up` command returns, the VMs are provisioned, the Ambari Server is installed and the cluster deployment is in progress.
 Open the Ambari interface to monitor the deployment progress:
 ```
 https://10.211.55.100:8080
 ```